Ready to take a cold plunge, Sacramento?

 Sand Cove Park

-Sutter’s Landing Beach
+Sutter’s Landing River Access

 Dogs are allowed at this Sacramento River swimming spot, which is open from sunrise to sunset.
 The park has a place for your children and fur children to play separately and safely, so bring the whole family for a fun day filled with running around, sandy shores + cool water.